 Interested in Hockey Academy?

 We believe sport drives a passion for learning and leading.
 The LPSD Hockey Academy offers a program that allows students to learn through sport.
 Students’ maximum performance levels are realized through deliberate practice and effort to create balance in the development of competence and character for academics and athletics.

-LPSD Hockey Academy Program is opening registrations for the 2021-22 school year on Tuesday, April 13, 2021.
+LPSD Hockey Academy Program opened registration for the 2021-22 school year on Tuesday, April 13, 2021.
 The program will continue to offer 2 on-ice and 2 off-ice training sessions per week in order to develop athletics, academics, and character.

 The program has been an important part of LPSD's offerings for the last 10 years.
 Helping students engage in their schoolwork while pursuing athletic goals is a proven model that we are proud to offer within our division.
 The current economic situation in our community does affect our program moving forward and we would like to help out as much possible.